14 CODAP Graph Basics

 In a graph, by default, CODAP represents each case as a dot.

 As we mentioned up in the commentary for the summarizing data move, CODAP is oriented to individual cases that are “atomic” bits of data, for example, people in a Census, or moments of time in a record of some phenomenon.
-So dots are pretty good representations.
+In these situations, dots are pretty good representations.

 Every graph has, basically, two axes.
 When you put an attribute on an axis, each dot moves so that its location corresponds to its value for that attribute.